OpenStructure

 structures (protein, nucleic acids) must still follow the usual rules and

 contain only residues from the compound library.
+Structures are cleaned up

 from ost.mol.alg.ligand_scoring_scrmsd import SCRMSDScorer